Ajithkattacherry/github-essentials/README.md

-# Adding Multiple Github Accounts on one PC
+# How To Work With Multiple Accounts On Github

 Let suppose I have two github accounts, **https:/<span></span>/github.com<span></span>/rahul-office** and **https:/<span></span>/github.com<span></span>/rahul-personal**.
 Now i want to setup my mac to easily talk to both the github accounts.